radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 1. Navigate to your RadiantOne installation /bin folder (e.g. C:\radiantone\vds\bin).
 Run setup.bat (.sh on Linux).
 If on Windows, right-click and Run As Administrator.
 This launches the Web Installation process.

-1. Click Choose and navigate to the location where you copied the .zip (.tar.gz) file associated with the new RadiantOne version and click OK.
+1. Click Choose File and navigate to the location where you copied the .zip (.tar.gz) file associated with the new RadiantOne version and click OK.

 ![An image showing ](Media/update-file.jpg)